tomasfarias/airflow-dbt-python/docs/development.rst

 Support for different versions of *Airflow*
 -------------------------------------------

-*airflow-dbt-python* supports and is tested with multiple versions of Airflow; as a general rule, besides the latest version of Airflow, we test *airflow-dbt-python* against the latest version available in `AWS MWAA <https://aws.amazon.com/managed-workflows-for-apache-airflow/>`_, which usually lags behind a few minor versions.
+*airflow-dbt-python* is tested against multiple versions of *Airflow*; as a general rule, besides the latest version of Airflow, we test *airflow-dbt-python* against the latest version available in `AWS MWAA <https://aws.amazon.com/managed-workflows-for-apache-airflow/>`_, which usually lags behind a few minor versions.

 We are open to patches to improve backwards compatibility as long as they don't increase maintenance load significantly.

-If you wish to install a different version of Airflow for testing you may skip the *airflow-providers* extras of the previous section and use *pip* instead to install any versions of *apache-airflow* and required providers.
+If you wish to install a different version of *Airflow* for testing you may skip the *airflow-providers* extras of the previous section and use *pip* instead to install any versions of *apache-airflow* and required providers.

 Modifying dependencies
 ----------------------

-Apache Airflow is a package of significant size that requires a lot of dependencies.
+*Apache Airflow* is a package of significant size that requires a lot of dependencies.
 Together with *dbt-core*, it's common to find dependency conflicts all over the place.
 Ultimately, we allow users to figure these issues out themselves, as most of the dependency conflicts are harmless: We do not interact with the *dbt* CLI, so any conflicts with CLI-specific packages can be safely ignored, but these requirements are not optional for *dbt-core*.

 All being said, this presents a problem when we try to add dependencies or modify existing ones.
-Grabbing a constraints file from `Airflow <https://github.com/apache/airflow>`_ and adding it as an optional group in ``pyproject.toml`` can be a useful strategy.
+Grabbing a constraints file from `*Airflow* <https://github.com/apache/airflow>`_ and adding it as an optional group in ``pyproject.toml`` can be a useful strategy.

 Pre-commit hooks
 ----------------